vara11/mbd-bidw/README.md

 > Note: for Microsoft Windows it is just one installer for MAC, two files.

 Remember to start the server to be able to use the database.
-Open MySQL Workbench and create a new connection using the right user and password and the standard parameters for configuration.ember to start the server to be able to use the database.
+Open MySQL Workbench and create a new connection using the right user and password and the standard parameters for configuration.

 **Install PDI**